-- Projects comply with the State legislative intent under Session Law 2021-180, Senate Bill 105 and all subsequent budget legislation; Subchapter 03M of the NCAC; and the Code of Federal Regulations, 2 CFR Part 200. - Policies and procedures to monitor the activities of subrecipients are prepared and implemented (See Section 4.2 for further details regarding responsibilities for subrecipient monitoring). - Reports (financial and performance) are submitted to NCPRO in accordance with prescribed timelines, templates, and platforms. - Responses to requests from NCPRO and OSBM internal auditors are completed accurately and timely. - Requirements for subawards described in Section 3.5 below are met. - Significant questions or concerns about the overall allowability of SFRF to fund specific projects and other policy issues are promptly reported.
+- Projects comply with the State legislative intent under Session Law 2021-180, Senate Bill 105; Subchapter 03M of the NCAC; and the Code of Federal Regulations, 2 CFR Part 200. - Policies and procedures to monitor the activities of subrecipients are prepared and implemented (See Section 4.2 for further details regarding responsibilities for subrecipient monitoring). - Reports (financial and performance) are submitted to NCPRO in accordance with prescribed timelines, templates, and platforms. - Responses to requests from NCPRO and OSBM internal auditors are completed accurately and timely. - Requirements for subawards described in Section 3.5 below are met. - Significant questions or concerns about the overall allowability of SFRF to fund specific projects and other policy issues are promptly reported.

-As defined in Section 3.2, under SFRF, co-prime recipients may transfer/award funds to subrecipients and beneficiaries.
+As defined in Section 3.2, under SFRF, prime recipients may transfer/award funds to subrecipients and beneficiaries.
 At a minimum, the Administering Agency must evaluate each beneficiary's eligibility to receive the funds.
 Administering Agencies will also be responsible for verifying that the beneficiaries are not deemed suspended or debarred by the federal government.
-The Administering Agencies are required to have a formal process to verify eligibility.
+The Administering Agencies are required to have a formal process to verify the eligibility.
+This process will be subsequently reviewed by NCPRO.

-3.2 Beneficiaries
+3.3 Beneficiaries